-Traditionally, moisture resistant MDF has been associated with a green colour.
-However, there is an increasing volume of MDF being manufactured to address modern day production requirements, that retains the moisture resistant property, but is untinted and brown in colour like normal MDF.
+Traditionally, moisture resistant MDF has been associated with a green colour, but today there is large demand for MDF that retains the moisture resistant property, but is untinted - brown in colour - like normal MDF.
 This has caused concern in some forums, and among those who are more familiar with working with a green MR product than a brown.

 How do we know our MDF is moisture resistant if it’s not green?

-All MDF purchases are also accompanied with a manufacturers technical specification sheet which references standards that are related specifically to MDF: EN622-5: 2009 (which covers moisture resistance).
+All MDF purchases we make are accompanied with a manufacturers technical specification sheet which references standard EN622-5: 2009.

 What is Moisture Resistant MDF?